pinpoint-apm/pinpoint/README.md

 Once the components are running, you should be able to visit http://localhost:28080 to view the Pinpoint Web UI, and http://localhost:28081 to generate transactions on the Sample TestApp.

 For details, please refer to the [quick-start guide](quickstart/README.md "Pinpoint quick-start guide").

+## Installation
+To set up your very own Pinpoint instance, take a look at our [installation guide](doc/installation.md).

 ## Issues
 For feature requests and bug reports, feel free to post them [here](https://github.com/naver/pinpoint/issues).